 Thai government has an impressive track record over decades in steering development

 Such enormous challenges lead some to call the ambitious plan ‘daydream’.
 One would be wrong however to underestimate the resolve and resourcefulness of Thai people.
 The Thai government has an impressive record in improving the welfare of the Thai people over the last few decades even without a western-style social welfare system.
 While a fifth of Thailand’s population lived in extreme poverty in 1980, the 2010 figure was so low as to be zero with overall reductions in poverty continuing to occur.
 During that time, universal education and health care coverage have also become a reality for many poorer Thai people.
 Still, admittedly, Thailand still has a long way to go before becoming a developed economy.

 Thailand 4.0 is an ambitious plan but an honest assessment of where Thailand should be going

-Thailand 4.0 is an ambitious programme that will require huge investment and a major shift from an economy now with low cost manufacturing, agriculture as well as tourism and services at its core to a higher value one with higher incomes and more advanced technology.
-The changes it will bring in Thailand will be far reaching and will of course have unintended consequences.
-Ideally, it would be nice if Thailand could retain as much of its unique character and qualities that makes it so loved by foreigners.
-However the government of Thailand must fight for the best interests of Thai citizens first and foremost.
+Thailand 4.0 is an ambitious programme that will require huge investment and a major shift from an economy now with low-cost manufacturing, agriculture as well as tourism and services at its core to a higher value one with higher incomes and more advanced technology.
+The changes it will bring in Thailand will be far-reaching and will, of course, have unintended consequences.
+Ideally, it would be nice if Thailand could retain as much of its unique character and qualities that make it so loved by foreigners.
+However, the government of Thailand must fight for the best interests of Thai citizens first and foremost.